-If you are considering reapplying, you must first assess your application and evaluate your strengths and weaknesses.
-We suggest that you start by setting up an appointment with your school’s premed advisor.
-These advisors have a great deal of expertise, and they can provide insight by sharing how your application compares to those of your school’s alumni who have successfully applied to medical school.
+If you are considering reapplying, first assess your application and evaluate your strengths and weaknesses.
+We suggest that you start by setting up an appointment with your school’s premed advisors.
+These advisors have valuable expertise, and they can provide insight by sharing how your application compares to those of your school’s alumni who have successfully applied to medical school.

-Reapplying to medical school means committing to an improvement plan.
+Reapplying to medical school involves committing to an improvement plan.
 Most unsuccessful applications need improvement in at least one of the following areas:

 If you still have questions about your strategy for reapplying after meeting with your school’s premedical advisor, you can schedule an appointment with our admissions advisor, Becky Duffy, at firstname.lastname@example.org.

 Letters of recommendation for reapplicants

-If you are reapplying to the UW School of Medicine and Public Health MD Program, all letters must be submitted via AMCAS.
-It is recommended that two new letters of recommendation be submitted (one academic and one nonacademic).
+If you are reapplying to the UW MD Program, all letters must be submitted via AMCAS.
+We recommend submitting two new letters of recommendation (one academic and one nonacademic).
 Other letters may be resubmitted and/or updated and resubmitted.
 If you wish, you may submit all new letters.
 For the Regular MD program, the Admissions Committee requests a total of four letters per applicant.
-No letters from previous admissions cycles will not be accessible to us unless they are resubmitted.
+Please note that letters from previous admissions cycles will not be accessible to us unless they are resubmitted.